z/xonotic-radio-service/README.md

 # URL for where the radio pk3s live
 site_url = http://example.com/radio/

+# Prefix for the generated pk3 file
+package_prefix = radio-

 # absolute or relative path to where the packages live
 package_path = packages/